Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-rYjU9Pa3p_M.md

 ### Transcript

-> pvp ah we don't have any plans for that like we would specifically pvp but like we also don't i don't think we see a point in having multiple respawn points for that sake
+> pvp ah we don't have any plans for that like we would specifically pvp but like we also don't I don't think we see a point in having multiple respawn points for that sake